What is Enterprise Mode?

 Improved web app and website compatibility.
 Through improved emulation, Enterprise Mode lets many legacy web apps run unmodified on IE11, supporting a number of site patterns that aren’t currently supported by existing document modes.

-Tool-based management for website lists.
-Use the Enterprise Mode Site List Manager tool to add website domains and domain paths and to specify whether a site renders using Enterprise Mode.
+- Tool-based management for website lists.
+Use the Enterprise Mode Site List Manager to add website domains and domain paths and to specify whether a site renders using Enterprise Mode.

 All centrally-made decisions override any locally-made choices.